isblab/website/Opportunities/index.md

 </p>

 <p class="text-justify">
 Students who join the lab must be interested to do computer programming.
-They usually end up developing novel computational methods in addition to modeling specific biological systems.
+They usually develop novel computational methods in addition to modeling specific biological systems.
 Prior programming background is helpful, but an analytical bent of mind, curiosity, and initiative are more important.<br><br>

 </p>